Stellar

 hypothetical conversion of the proton rest energy into the photon energy with

-the electromagnetic wave period equal to
+the electromagnetic wave period

 (as if the photon passes the proton diameter